-- § We will work with key major stakeholders across the region to secure their support and seed funding for the pilots, both generally across the South West and within the areas where we consider pilots should be delivered. - § Identify and agree actual places to act as the pilots. - § Develop a prospectus for the pilots setting out our proposed approach and the priority areas. - § Launch a competition for initial proposals for potential pilots. - § From the Expressions of Interest, we will select a shortlist of projects to receive initial exploratory STB funding and specialist rural mobility consultancy support to develop the outline business cases for their pilots. - On receipt of all those submissions, the STBs will make a final selection of pilots to receive funding from the STBs.
+- We will work with key major stakeholders across the region to secure their support and seed funding for the pilots, both generally across the South West and within the areas where we consider pilots should be delivered. - Identify and agree actual places to act as the pilots. - Develop a prospectus for the pilots setting out our proposed approach and the priority areas in which the pilots should be undertaken. - Launch a competition for initial proposals for potential pilots. - From the Expressions of Interest, we will select a shortlist of projects to receive initial exploratory STB funding and specialist rural mobility consultancy support to develop the outline business cases for their pilots. - On receipt of all those submissions, the STBs will make a final selection of pilots to receive funding from the STBs.